WDD 330: Web Frontend Development II

 },

-Anytime we add or remove more .HTML files to the site we will need to update this config or the production version of our site will break.
+Anytime you add or remove more .HTML files to the site you will need to update this config or the production version of the site will break.

-5. We need to make one more build tool related change.
-If you look inside of the dist directory you will notice that the .json files from the json folder are not there.
+5. You need to make one more build tool related change.
+If you look inside of the dist directory you will notice that the .json files from the json directory are not there.
 Vite doesn't know it needs to copy them over.

-The easiest way to fix this would be to create a new directory called src/public.
-Then move the json directory into that new folder.
-Vite will automatically copy everything in the public folder over to the build.
+The easiest way to fix this would be to create a new directory called public in the src directory.
+Then move the json directory into that new directory.
+Vite will automatically copy everything in the public directory over to the build.

 6. You should move the images directory into the public directory as well.